geoschem/GCClassic/docs/source/gcc-guide/04-data/dry-run-download.rst

 .. _dry-run-download-rochester:

-The atmos.earth.rochester.edu mirror (aka Rochester)
+The atmos.earth.rochester.edu site (aka Rochester)
 ----------------------------------------------------

 The U. Rochester site (which is maintained by Lee Murray's research